capstone-engine/capstone/BUILDING.md

 ### Developer specific options

 - `CAPSTONE_DEBUG`: Change this to ON to enable extra debug assertions.
+Automatically enabled with `Debug` build.
 - `CAPSTONE_BUILD_CSTEST`: Build `cstest` in `suite/cstest/`. **Note:** `cstest` requires `libyaml` on your system.
 It attempts to build it from source otherwise.
 - `CMAKE_EXPORT_COMPILE_COMMANDS`: To export `compile_commands.json` for `clangd` and other language servers.
 - `ENABLE_ASAN`: Compiles Capstone with the address sanitizer.